The first time I encountered lily of the valley, I smelled it before I saw it.

 It’s better to be safe than sorry, so wash your hands after handling C. majalis to avoid accidental contamination.

-The plant generally spreads by forming large colonies through rhizomes (underground root-like stems) from which it produces upright spiky shoots (called “pips”) at the end of the stolons during the summer.
+The plant generally spreads by forming large colonies through rhizomes (underground root-like stems) from which it produces upright spiky shoots (often called “pips”) at the end of the stolons during the summer.

 The pips grow to into 6–12 inch stems and produce one or two 4–10 inch upright dark-green, spear-like leaves.
 All of the upright stems remain connected underground with other shoots and form large colonies if left unchecked.